 Anticipatory|Después (A|D)

 Consequence depicts the inner turmoil of caregiving for the terminally ill.
 The frustration and pain of the caregiver tasks, alongside anticipatory grief, are expressed in an imaginary space where they can be safely released.
+This piece honors the expression of rage as equal to the expression of sadness.

 Sylvia creates a fragmented vision of the deceased by reenacting memories of her common movements while wearing her clothing.